jimhigson/oboe.js/writing/main/5_Implementation.md

 });
 ~~~~

-While the primary behaviours are similar, some accidental
+While the behaviours intended by the programmer are similar, the accidents
-side-behaviours differ between the two examples.
-It is likely the
+differ between the two.
+It is likely that most
-programmer would not consider these differences as they write.
+programmers would not be aware of these differences as they write.
 In the
-first example,the order of the output for schemes and plans will match
+first example the order of the output for schemes and plans will match
-the order in the JSON, whereas for the second scheming is always done
+their order in the JSON, whereas for the second scheming is always done
 before plotting.
-In the second example the order could be easily changed
-by reversing the statements whereas the first id bound to echo the order
-found in the JSON.
 The error behaviours are also different -- the first
 prints until it has an error, the second prints if there are no errors.
 In the second example it is *almost mandatory* to check for errors
-before output whereas in the first it feels most natural to register the
+before starting the output whereas in the first it feels most natural to register the
 error listener at the end of the chained calls.
 I prefer the source
 order in the first because the the normal case is listed before the
-abnormal one.
-When describing a system, it seems odd to me to describe
+abnormal one and it seems odd to me to describe a system's
-the abnormal cases first.
+abnormal cases first.

-Considering the coding style that is encouraged, the first example takes
+Considering the code style that is encouraged, the first example takes
 a more declarative form by specifying the items of interest using
 patterns whereas the second is more imperative by explicitly looping
 through the items.
 If several levels of selection were required, such as
 `schemes.*.steps.*`, other than a longer JSONPath pattern the first
 example would not grow in complexity whereas the second would require
 nested looping.
-We can say that the complexity of programming using Oboe
+The cyclic complexity of programming using Oboe
-stays roughly constant whereas in the second example it grows linearly
+would stay roughly constant whereas using programmatic drill-down it increases linearly
 with the number of levels that must be traversed.

 [^1]: https://github.com/substack/http-browserify